Tucker 48: Pre-Selector manual transmission

-It was discovered that the Cord 810/812's Auburn Gear, front-wheel-drive; 4-speed transmission, with the Bendix "Electric Hand" electro-vacuum shifting mechanism, fit the immediate design requirements needed to get the cars built, and on the road; until a future automatic (Tucker-built transmission) was worked out.
-This transmission was designed originally behind a standard V-8 engine, and pointed forward towards the front of the car, for the front wheels.
-However, this transmission came with a poor reputation, following its original use, in the Cord 810 automobile.
-(In 1936, when the Cord 810 made its debut at the New York Automobile show, the transmissions were so problematic that 810 models were mostly shown without any transmission installed.
-Problems abounded until the last Cord was produced in 1937.)
+It was discovered that the front-wheel-drive Cord 810/812's Auburn Gear, 4-speed transmission, with the Bendix "Electric Hand" electro-vacuum shifting mechanism, fit the immediate design requirements needed to get the cars built and on the road until a future, automatic in-house transmission was available.
+This transmission was originally designed to sit behind a standard V8 engine, pointing towards the driven front wheels of the car.
+However, this transmission had a poor reputation following its original use in the Cord 810: In 1936, when the Cord 810 made its debut at the New York Automobile show, the transmissions were so problematic that they were mostly shown without any transmission installed.
+Problems abounded until the last Cord was produced in 1937.

 The Cord transmissions, even with refurbishing, were initially inadequate for the power and torque of the O-335 engine.
-The Cords lacked adequate lubrication and the main shaft was so long that it warped under load (causing gears to pop out of play), and the gear-teeth were quite weak.
-Nevertheless, in the Tucker, this transmission worked well enough for the new engine configuration; it provided an adequate (albeit fragile) transmission, with a reverse gear.
-The company then sent several of its staff, including Preston Tucker Jr., on a campaign to buy used Cord transmissions, for reconditioning; a total of 22 used transmissions were acquired from junkyards and used car dealers.
-These transmissions were taken to the Ypsilanti Machine And Tool Company.
-After refurbishment, several were mated to the O-335 and found to work, providing four speeds forward and reverse.
-It was decided, consequently, that the Cord design - nearly 12 years old - would become the "manual transmission" for the 1948 and subsequent Tucker automobiles.
-About 18 of the 22 Cords were found to be usable and – since newly made Y-1 transmissions were not yet available – were installed in production Tucker vehicles.
+They lacked adequate lubrication and the main shaft was so long that it warped under load (causing gears to pop out of play), and the gear-teeth were quite weak.
+Nevertheless, this transmission worked well enough for the Tucker: it provided an adequate (albeit fragile) transmission, with a reverse gear.
+The company sent several of its staff, including Preston Tucker Jr., on a campaign to buy used Cord transmissions for reconditioning; a total of 22 used transmissions were acquired from junkyards and used car dealers.
+These transmissions were taken to the Ypsilanti Machine And Tool Company to be refurbished, mated to the O-335 engine and found to work.
+It was consequently decided that the 12-year old Cord design would become the standard manual transmission for the 1948 and subsequent Tucker automobiles.
+Since the Y-1 transmission was not yet available, 18 of the 22 Cord transmissions were deemed usable and were installed in production Tucker vehicles.
 Several of the cars have survived with Cord transmissions.